Sea Isle City, New Jersey: Tourism

-Sea Isle City has long been popular with summer visitors.
-In 2002, the printed message on its signature water tower was changed from "Welcome to Sea Isle City" to "Smile!
+Sea Isle City has long been popular with summer visitors and has made efforts to draw tourists beyond its "cheerful but sleepy profile".
+The printed message on its signature water tower was changed from "Welcome to Sea Isle City" to "Smile!
 You're in Sea Isle City".
-The word "City" was later removed from the message in 2018.

 The "Sara the Turtle Festival" is one of the city's annual festivals, celebrating a fictional turtle named Sara.
 Aimed towards families with young children, the festival features live animal exhibits and face painting meant to educate children about the local environment.
 The city hosts a Polar bear plunge every February, holding the 25th annual event in 2019, featuring many participants dressed in costume.

 In 1999, the city's only amusement park, Fun City, was closed and the land was sold for development of beach homes.
 In 2009, a new amusement park called Gillian's Funland was opened on JFK Boulevard by the bay as a public-private venture between Sea Isle City and neighboring Ocean City mayor Jay Gillian.
 Funland was permanently removed, however, following the 2013 summer season for financial reasons in part due to losses from Hurricane Sandy.

 In 2011, Sea Isle City began a $14 million makeover to create a public corridor from the bay to the ocean.
 Plans included a new boathouse on the marina, installing a new playground and basketball courts on JFK Boulevard and erecting a pavilion and band shell at Excursion Park on the city's Promenade overlooking the Atlantic Ocean.
 Sea Isle City became one of the first municipalities in New Jersey, along with Salem and Egg Harbor City, to implement LED streetlights powered solely by wind and solar energy.
 The lights were installed at the Promenade at JFK Boulevard by the South Jersey Economic Development District and the New Jersey Institute of Technology.